stonecharioteer/blog/_posts/2021-11-19-authorization-using-oso.rst

 `allow("user", "can_use", "this_program");` to the policies in the `oso_object`
 object.

-{% capture value %}
+.. tip:: Use double quotes for strings in Polar
     I've used triple double-quotes `"""` because Polar uses only double quotes `"` for its strings and I didn't want to use single-quotes `'` to surround them in Python.
 You may choose to do so if you like.
-{% endcapture %}

-{% include note.html title="Use double quotes for strings in Polar" alert_type="note" content=value%}

 This line says:

 > If a function called `allow` is triggered with 3 variables equal to,
 > *literally*: `"user"`, `"can_use"` and `"this_program"`, then evaluate to
 > `true`.
 (Polar uses `true`/`false` as booleans).